websterling/Python-QR-Code-Labels/README.md

 start = 1000001<br />
 num_sheets = 4

-This line contains text printed on the label along with the sequential number.
+This line contains the text printed on the label along with the sequential number.
 Only the number is encoded in the QR Code.

 d.text((130, 22), "Field Sample", font=font, fill=(0, 0, 0)

 These are the only 3 lines that should need any editing.

 The sheets are produced as png images.
 They are formatted to be printed centered on a letter size (8.5" x 11") page.
-I've printed from both in Photoshop and OpenOffice Writer.
+I've printed from both Photoshop and OpenOffice Writer.

 helvetica-10.pil and helvetica-10.png are font files, and sheet1.png is a sample sheet of labels.